maoberlehner/markus-oberlehner-net/content/blog/using-gulp-and-uncss-in-combination-with-sass-based-hugo-themes.md

 date = "2017-07-30T12:05:21+02:00"
 title = "Using Gulp and UnCSS in Combination with Sass based Hugo themes" description = "Using UnCSS and Gulp to build Hugo themes which pass the PageSpeed Insights test.
-Eliminate render-blocking CSS and minify CSS and HTML of a blog created with Hugo." intro = "My own blog – you're currently reading – runs on Hugo and so far I'm very happy with it's simplicity and speed.
+Eliminate render-blocking CSS and minify CSS and HTML of a blog created with Hugo." intro = "My blog – you're currently reading – runs on Hugo, and so far I'm very happy with its simplicity and speed.
 Today I'll show you how we can use a Gulp build process to establish a convenient way to work on Hugo themes.
-Furthermore we will utilize UnCSS to enable building a blog which loads almost instantly and scores highly in the Google PageSpeed Insights test..." draft = false categories = ["Development"] tags = ["CSS Architecture", "Sass"]
+Furthermore, we will utilize UnCSS to enable building a blog that loads almost instantly and scores highly in the Google PageSpeed Insights test..." draft = false categories = ["Development"] tags = ["CSS Architecture", "Sass"]
 +++

-In one of my previous articles I wrote about [setting up a basic blog with Hugo](https://markus.oberlehner.net/blog/building-a-blog-with-the-static-website-generator-hugo/).
-My own blog – you're currently reading – runs on Hugo and so far I'm very happy with it's simplicity and speed.
+In one of my previous articles, I wrote about [setting up a basic blog with Hugo](https://markus.oberlehner.net/blog/building-a-blog-with-the-static-website-generator-hugo/).
+My blog – you're currently reading – runs on Hugo, and so far I'm very happy with its simplicity and speed.
 Today I'll show you how we can use a Gulp build process to establish a convenient way to work on Hugo themes.
-Furthermore we will utilize UnCSS to enable building a blog which loads almost instantly and scores highly in the Google PageSpeed Insights test.
+Furthermore, we will utilize UnCSS to enable building a blog that loads almost instantly and scores highly in the Google PageSpeed Insights test.

 ## Basic Gulp and npm setup